-(Areas of Study: Humanities, Natural Sciences/Mathematics, Interdisciplinary, Multidisciplinary) Credit Distribution Requirements
+(Areas of Study: Humanities, Natural Sciences/Mathematics, Interdisciplinary)

-SUI BJECT CATEGORY CREDITS I. General Education Requirements 60 A. English Composition (6) B. Humanities Must include at least two subject areas.
+SUB JECT CATEGORY CREDITS I. General Education Requirements 60 A. English Composition (6) B. Humanities Must include at least two subject areas.
 (12) C. Social Sciences Must include at least two subject areas.
 (12) D. Natural Sciences and Mathematics One college-level Mathematics course required.
 Recommend one Computer Science course.
 Other Natural Sciences/ Mathematics Must include at least two subject areas.
 (12) E. General Education Electives (18) II.
 Area of Concentration, Area of Study or Liberal Studies Area Student may choose A, B or C. A. Area of Concentration The Area of Concentration includes 33 which must be chosen from humanities sciences/mathematics.
-The Concentration at least three subject areas.
-Twelve credit earned in one subject area.
-A maximum of may be earned in any one subject area in have a balanced interdisciplinary Conce OR or natural on includes ts must be of 18 credits n order to B. Area of Study Single Subject Area of Study.
+The Concentrat at least three subject areas.
+Twelve cred earned in one subject area.
+A maximum may be earned in any one subject area have a balanced interdisciplinary Conc OR or natural ion includes lits must be of 18 credits in order to B. Area of Study Single Subject Area of Study.
 The Area includes 33 credits in one subject area.
-OR of Study C. Liberal Studies Area The Liberal Studies Area includes 33 cr include two or more liberal arts subject a example, the Areas of Study may include ties, natural sciences and social sciences areas.
-For e humani-
+OR a of Study C. Liberal Studies Area The Liberal Studies Area includes 33 c include two or more liberal arts subject example, the Areas of Study may includ ties, natural sciences and social sciences areas.
+For le humani-